rsoni/EasyTimer/README.md

 # EasyTimer
-A JavaScript setTimeout and setInterval implementation in C#
+A JavaScript setTimeout and setInterval implementation in C#.
+More details - http://dailycoding.com/Posts/easytimer__javascript_style_settimeout_and_setinterval_in_c.aspx

 ##Usage